Tom-xyz/MicroLink/README.md

 * Experiment with an NginxIngressController to improve routing management
 * Introduce FastAPI Models instead of using Dict for request/response
 * Additional unit tests + pytest Github action
+* Put 'src' on path remove the need to ref imports by 'src.*'
+* Clean-up TODO comments in code related to these items